-Conditional investment-to-capital ratio E[(I/K)|q] is plotted against average q of firms in the industry.
+Fig. 2.
+Conditional investment-to-capital ratio.
 I/K denotes the ratio of cumulative investment over a one-year period to the beginning-of-the-year capital stock.
-E[(I/K)|q] is estimated using kernel regression based on 100,000 years of simulated data.
-The following set of parameter values is used: $\rho = 0.05$, $\alpha = 0.07$, $\delta = 0.05$, $\sigma = 0.17$.
+The argument is the average q of firms in the second sector, defined as the ratio of their market value to the replacement cost of their capital.
+Conditional investment-to-capital ratio E[(I/K)|q] is estimated using kernel regression based on 100,000 years of simulated data.
+The subjective time preference rate is $\rho = 0.05$, the expected return and the volatility of the production technology of the first sector are given by $\alpha = 0.07$ and $\sigma = 0.17$ respectively, and the depreciation rate of capital in the second sector is $\delta = 0.05$.
+The preference parameter b is assumed to be small.
 The three lines correspond to three values of the risk-aversion parameter γ : 1/2 (dash), 1 (solid), and 3/2 (dash-dot).